Atomic Force Microscopy (AFM Analysis)

 • Materials Science

-Surface roughness, morphology, and mechanical property analysis of metals, ceramics, and polymers
+Surface roughness, morphology, and nanoscale surface feature analysis of metals, ceramics, polymers, composites, and advanced materials.

 • Semiconductors & Microelectronics

-Inspection of thin films, etching patterns, and nanoscale defects in silicon wafers
+Inspection of wafers, thin films, etching patterns, surface defects, and other nanoscale features used in semiconductor and electronic materials.

 • Nanotechnology